List of canceled and rescheduled NFL games: Affected games due to severe weather and natural disasters

-On December 26, 2010, a Sunday Night Football game between the Minnesota Vikings and the Philadelphia Eagles in was postponed to Tuesday, December 28, by a severe snowstorm in Philadelphia.
+On December 26, 2010, a Sunday Night Football game between the Minnesota Vikings and the Philadelphia Eagles was postponed to Tuesday, December 28, because of a severe snowstorm in Philadelphia.
 It was the first Tuesday NFL game in 64 years.
 In 2014, a severe snowstorm that hit the Buffalo area forced a New York Jets–Buffalo Bills game, originally scheduled for November 23, to be moved to Detroit's indoor Ford Field on November 24.
 In both cases, concerns about fan safety prompted the postponements.

 The 2017 Governor's Cup, an annual preseason matchup between the Dallas Cowboys and the Houston Texans was canceled by the effects of Hurricane Harvey.
 The game, originally scheduled for August 31 in Houston, was moved to Dallas, as Houston was severely flooded as the result of the rains from Harvey and the team had temporarily relocated to Dallas until the storm passed.
 The Texans opted instead to cancel the game to allow the team more time to relocate back to Houston.

 Hurricane Irma prompted the postponement of a game between the Miami Dolphins and the Tampa Bay Buccaneers, originally scheduled for September 10, 2017, to November 19; both teams coincidentally were scheduled for the same bye week, leaving the latter date available for the game to be made up.

 Hurricane Ida caused the cancellation of the Arizona Cardinals–New Orleans Saints preseason match-up on August 28, 2021.
 The aftermath of the hurricane forced the Saints' regular-season opener against the Green Bay Packers on September 12, 2021, to be moved to TIAA Bank Field in Jacksonville, Florida.

 Due to a severe winter storm in Buffalo, the Cleveland Browns–Buffalo Bills game on November 20, 2022, was moved to Ford Field.
-As a result, the Bills played in Detroit in back-to-back weeks as they visited the Detroit Lions on November 24, Thanksgiving.
+As a result, the Bills played in Detroit in back-to-back weeks as they visited the Detroit Lions on Thanksgiving, November 24.

+In 2024, the Buffalo Bills' wild card playoff game against the Pittsburgh Steelers at Highmark Stadium was originally scheduled for Sunday, January 14 at 1:00 p.m.
+ET but was moved to 4:30 p.m. on Monday due to a winter storm expected for the Buffalo region.
+This was a decision made by the NFL and New York state governor Kathy Hochul.

+In 2025, the Los Angeles Rams' wild card playoff game against the Minnesota Vikings on Monday, January 13 was relocated to State Farm Stadium in Glendale, Arizona due to an ongoing series of wildfires in the Los Angeles area.